 The PubSafe app enables data collection and reporting of:

-- My Status – users can post their status to the map for other users to see.
-Family, churches, and communities can instantly see how people are doing without the need to make calls to
+- My Status – Share a status to the map for other users to see.
+Family, churches, and communities can instantly see how people are doing without the need to make calls to hundreds or thousands of people.

 - Help – Request help that is not an emergency in nature.